albar965/littlenavmap-manual/en/INTRO.md

 ### Translation and Locale {#translation-and-locale}

-_Little Navmap_ is currently only available in English.
+_Little Navmap_ is currently available in English and French.
 I will happily support anybody who would like to translate the user interface or manual into another language.
+Language packages can be added to a _Little Navmap_ installation later once they are available.

 Despite using the English language in the user interface the locale settings of the operating system will be used.
 So, e.g. on a German version of Windows you will see comma as a decimal separator instead of the English dot.

+The language and locale settings can be forced to English in the dialog `Options` on the tab `User Interface` if a translated user interface is not desired.

 Please note that some screenshots in this manual were taken using German locale, therefore a comma is used as a decimal separator and a dot as a thousands separator.